rchench/demo/SRE_Hands-on_2.md

 ## **Task 99: Publish your work**

-Please send the dockerhub repo or ARM docker repo link to the hiring manager or recruiter.
+Please send the dockerhub repo link to the hiring manager or recruiter.